Ashley Kriel

 Ashley Kriel (17 October 1966 – 9 July 1987) was a South African anti-apartheid activist who was killed by police in Cape Town on 9 July 1987 for his role in the anti-apartheid movement.
 In 1999, the Truth and Reconciliation Commission granted Jeffrey Benzien amnesty for his part in the killing.

 Life

 Kriel was born on 17 October 1966 in Bonteheuwel, a working-class township on Cape Town's Cape Flats.
+He was born to parents Ivy and Melvin Kriel, with two older sisters, Michel Assure and Melaney Adams.
+His upbringing was impacted by the families that were forcibly removed from District 6 housing, establishing Bonteheuwel as a "colored" designated area by way of the Group Areas Act of 1950.

-He was an active student in high school as he was apart of various groups.
+He was an active student in high school as he was a part of various groups.
 He was a founding member of Bonteheuwel Inter-Schools Congress (BISCO), where members would coordinate activities of student councils in surrounding schools.
-He became a notable leader for the Bonteheuwel youth, despite still being a teenager.
-He played a role in organizing the youth into school boycotts, protests, and other actions.
+Members of BISCO would also study apartheid tactics, mobilize for grassroots resistances, and call out police corruption and brutality.
+He was also a member of the Cape Youth Congress (CAYCO), where he played a role in mobilizing students to oppose the apartheid by holding rallying calls.
+He became a leader for the Bonteheuwel youth, despite still being a teenager.
+He contributed to the organization of the youth into school boycotts, protests, and other actions.

+Kriel was forced to go into exile at the age of 18 after receiving attention from the special police.
+He joined the Bonteheuwel Military Wing (BMW), which is the armed wing of the African National Congress (ANC) and was founded by other underground militants.
+There, he received assistance from members of Umkhonto we Sizwe (MK) and ANC to move throughout borders in secret.
+He also received housing from an old teacher of his at a safe house in Athlone.Many radicals from Bonteheuwel believed in ideologies rooted in praxis.
+Kriel was a pioneer in advancing the logic that revolutions must initially be ideological before they can be practiced on the streets.